core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that the Partial IV of an endpoint does not necessarily grow monotonically.
 For instance, upon exhaustion of the endpoint Sender Sequence Number, the Partial IV also gets exhausted.
 As discussed in {{sec-group-re-join}}, this results either in the endpoint being individually rekeyed and getting a new Sender ID, or in the establishment of a new Security Context in the group.
 Therefore, uniqueness of (key, nonce) pairs (see {{ssec-key-nonce-uniqueness}}) is preserved also when a new Security Context is established.

-Since one-to-many communication such as multicast usually involves unreliable transports, the simplification of the Replay Window to a size of 1 suggested in Section 7.4 of {{RFC8613}} is not viable with Group OSCORE, unless exchanges in the group rely only on unicast messages.
+Since one-to-many communication such as multicast usually involves unreliable transports, the simplification of the Replay Window to a size of 1 suggested in {{Section 7.4 of RFC8613}} is not viable with Group OSCORE, unless exchanges in the group rely only on unicast messages.

 As discussed in {{sec-synch-seq-num}}, a Replay Window may be initialized as not valid, following the loss of mutable Security Context {{ssec-loss-mutable-context}}.
 In particular, {{ssec-loss-mutable-context-total}} and {{ssec-loss-mutable-context-overflow}} define measures that endpoints need to take in such a situation, before resuming to accept incoming messages from other group members.